MicrosoftDocs/connected-spaces/articles/install-cameras.md

 Connected Spaces Preview supports standard IP cameras that meet the following requirements:

-- Can provide a Real-Time Streaming Protocol (RTSP) stream to Connected Spaces Preview
+- Can provide a Real-Time Streaming Protocol (RTSP) stream

 - Use the H.264 or M-JPEG codec standard